Nature as Remedy? Exploring how Berliners care for a healthier city

 The seminar is open to MA students from all disciplines and BUA institutions; theories and methods are decidedly inter-disciplinary and will be elaborated together with the lecturer during the regular seminar meetings.
 The final assignments are short films produced by the students throughout the semester.
 Students will receive guidance about this method by a professional filmmaker.

-All interested students are invited to participate in a first information meeting on October 14, 3-5 p.m.
-If you wish to participate please send an email including your name and study program/university (and 1-2 sentences about your interest in the group, if you like) to <email@example.com> to receive the zoom link.
+A few places for students are still available - if you are interested please send a brief email to <email@example.com> including your name and study program/university (and 1-2 sentences about your interest in the group, if you like).

 Session 1: 29.10 and 30.10.2021, 9-5 p.m.